xavierbrasher/git-demo/README.md

 ## Hello git and github
-this is a git demo
+this is a git demo and a github demo